-The future of the American tourism industry lies in fostering partnerships and collaborations with local communities.
+The future of the Malaysian tourism industry lies in fostering partnerships and collaborations with local communities.
 Research emphasizes the significance of engaging community members in the decision-making processes, respecting their cultural values, and sharing the benefits of tourism with the host communities.
 By involving local residents, the industry can develop sustainable practices that protect the environment, preserve cultural heritage, and ensure that tourism brings positive socio-economic impacts.
-Diversity and inclusion play a pivotal role in shaping the future of the American tourism industry.
+Diversity and inclusion play a pivotal role in shaping the future of the Malaysian tourism industry.
 Embracing diversity not only attracts a wider range of visitors but also creates a more authentic and enriching experience for travelers.
 By implementing inclusive practices, such as authentic cultural representation, accessible tourism, and addressing implicit biases, the industry can build a more welcoming environment for both employees and visitors.
-Additionally, engaging local communities and fostering partnerships ensures that tourism industry can thrive and become a model for other destinations worldwide.
+Additionally, engaging local communities and fostering partnerships ensures that tourism benefits everyone involved.
+By embracing diversity and inclusion, the Malaysian tourism industry can thrive and become a model for other destinations worldwide.